-- I am what I have experienced in life good or bad. - Thus I am my past and I become victimized by whatever past pain has brought me. - I am a projection of my Ego's interpretation of the past; success, failure, incompetent, powerful, etc are all the words of the Ego defining my dealing with the challenges I have faced.
+- I am what I have experienced in life good or bad.
+Whatever has been my history is the permanent map for my future - my past gloom will be my future doom. - Thus my past will mean I become victimized by whatever past pain, hurt, guilt, and disappointment has brought me. - I am a projection of my Ego's interpretation of the past; success, failure, incompetent, powerful, etc are all the words of the Ego defining my dealing with the challenges I have faced.